Source code for script.core

 # TODO: solve also warnings (not printed now)

 [docs]def set_capture_stderr(capture=True): """Enable capturing standard error output of modules and print it.
 By default, standard error output (stderr) of child processes shows in the same place as output of the parent process.
 This may not always be the same place as ``sys.stderr`` is written.
-After calling this function, functions in the ``grass.script`` package will capture the stderr of child processes and pass it to ``sys.stderr`` if there is an error. .. note:: This is advantageous for interactive shells such as the one in GUI and interactive notebooks such as Jupyter Notebook.
+After calling this function, functions in the ``grass.script`` package will capture the stderr of child processes and pass it to ``sys.stderr`` if there is an error. .. note:: This is advantages for interactive shells such as the one in GUI and interactive notebooks such as Jupyer Notebook.
 The capturing can be applied only in certain cases, for example in case of run_command() it is applied because run_command() nor its callers do not handle the streams, however feed_command() cannot do capturing because its callers handle the streams.
 The previous state is returned.
 Passing ``False`` disables the capturing. .. versionadded:: 7.4 """ global _capture_stderr tmp = _capture_stderr _capture_stderr = capture return tmp

 [docs]def get_capture_stderr(): """Return True if stderr is captured, False otherwise.
 See set_capture_stderr(). """ global _capture_stderr return _capture_stderr